-But our aim is simple…master snowboarding.
+Our aim is simple…master snowboarding.
 Greg and I are still at a learning phase and Pustevny Ski Areal is a really good place for people like us, scared but willing to get more experience… All together there’re about 3 kilometres of ski lifts taking 4500 people per hour.
 Nothing to compare to Austria’s ski resorts but I enjoyed my time spent there.
 We parked at the upper parking slot.

-Blue run called Knizeci cest is the longest there, it has 5 kilometers, somewhere on halfway it leads to red run Velka Sjezadovka and blue run Nad Boudou.
-Everything is marked perfectly so there is no need to worry of being lost in the forest.
-Whole two days we were “training” on blue run Nad Budou.
-Amazingly I wasn’t bored with that, the opposite I didn’t have enough of it….
+Blue run called Knizeci cest is the longest there, it has 5 kilometers.
+Somewhere on the halfway, it leads to red run Velka Sjezadovka and blue run Nad Boudou.
+Everything is marked perfectly so there is no need to worry about being lost in the forest.
+The whole two days we were “training” on blue run Nad Budou.
+Amazingly I wasn’t bored with that, the opposite I didn’t have enough of it.
 The only disadvantage of the whole resort is that it is not lightened after dusk, therefore it’s opened only until 4 o’clock p.m.

 The variety of tickets allows to choose between all day ticket and hourly tickets.
 Because we got up late on Saturday we bought 12:00-16:00 ticket for 280 kc.
 I had enough stamina to stay longer, but 4 hours were quite satisfactory.
 On Sunday we bought single tickets on every lift because it was cheaper than the day pass.
 Single ride cost 15 crowns at Nad Budou and 20 crown at Velka Sjazdovka.
 I don’t suggest it will be cheaper for you as well, but because we stayed on the blue run only it was better for us.